- How often should I check in?

 - Click Add.

-When a user adds a new reduction metric, the starting value displays before the target value.
+When adding a new reduction metric, the starting value displays before the target value.
 This means they’ve done it correctly; the point is to reduce the starting value to the target value.

 To track progress against this metric, the user should enter the current value of the unit.
 For example, if average call time reduced from 45 to 30 minutes, the user would check in with 30 minutes as the amount.